-This African Peanut Stew is made in a pressure cooker – I used my Instant Pot.
-It is oil free, vegan, and full of flavor!
+Wholesome and spicy, this African Inspired Peanut Stew is made in a pressure cooker – I used my Instant Pot.
+It is oil-free, vegan, and full of flavor!
 The African Peanut Stew is made with wholesome vegetables such as sweet potatoes, carrots, onions, peppers, and canned tomatoes.
 Add in some spices, and creamy peanut butter and you’ve got a rich, flavorful stew.
-I first found an African Peanut Stew recipe on the Clean Food Dirty Girl Website.
-If you haven’t visited that site, you should.
-Lot’s of wisdom there…and crazy delicious food!
-I tweaked the recipe for my family’s taste and for the Instant Pot too:) I hope you enjoy!

 THE REST OF THE VEGETABLES AND SEASONINGS